DataIntellectTech/q-REST/README.md

         "query" : "select from table",
         "response" : true
     }

+##### Response from Rest API
+The json response for the endpoint calls will comprise of 4 parts: result, requestTime, responseTime, Success.

+- Result is the response returned by KDB with some additional parsing.

+- RequestTime is the time the time the request began processing on the api.

+- ResponseTime is the time the response was returned from the api.

+- Success is a boolean which lets user know if the call to kdb was a success.

+e.g. "query" : "([]a:enlist\"hello world\")" this should return a single item

+    [
+        {
+            "result": [
+                {
+                    "a": "hello world"
+                }
+            ],
+            "requestTime": "2018-06-14T09:05:12.513Z",
+            "responseTime": "2018-06-14T09:05:12.528Z",
+            "success": true
+        }
+    ]
+"query" : "([]a:(\"hello\";\"world\"))" this should return a list of strings

+    [
+        {
+            "result": [
+                {
+                    "a": "hello"
+                },
+                {
+                    "a": "world"
+                }
+            ],
+            "requestTime": "2018-06-14T09:05:51.610Z",
+            "responseTime": "2018-06-14T09:05:51.620Z",
+            "success": true
+        }
+    ]

+Failure response will follow a similar pattern except result will the error returned

+"query" : "([]a:enlist”hello world”) ",

+    [
+        {
+            "result": "error: failed to run query on server localhost:34203: world", "requestTime": "2018-06-14T09:04:28.634Z",
+            "responseTime": "2018-06-14T09:04:28.649Z",
+            "success": false
+        }
+    ]

 ##### Certificates
 The requests are sent in HTTPS format and to provide this the project has a self-signed certifiate embedded within.
 It is strongly recommended that you add your own certificate.
 Updating the certificate will require an update to the following properties in `application.properties`: